skukla/vm-from-scratch/README.md

 		2. Operator: `Equal`
 		3. Value: `Yes`
 2. Save the category
+3. In order to demo the rearrangement of products via drag-and-drop, we can't have rules active (for some odd reason), so be sure to turn the rule off after the category is populated.
+(This will collapse the rule interface, but if you re-enable the rule during a demo, the rule is still present and shows well.)

 Once saved, verify the products have been added to the category as shown above.

 <a id="sale-category"></a>
 #### Sale Category
+*Populating the Category*
+We'll use a similar approach to the Featured Products category to populate the sale category:

+Navigate to `Stores > Settings > Configuration > Catalog > Visual Merchandiser`

+1. Find the `Sale` attribute in the `Visible Attributes for Category Rules` multi-select
+2. Hold `Command` (Mac) to maintain the attributes which are already selected and click the `Sale` attribute to add it
+3. Save the change

+Next, we'll populate our Featured Products category using a Visual Merchandiser rule:

+Navigate to `Catalog > Categories > Luma Catalog > Promotions > Featured Products`

+1. Products in Category:
+	1. Match products by rule: `Yes`
+	2. Click `Add Condition`
+		1. Attribute: `Sale`
+		2. Operator: `Equal`
+		3. Value: `Yes`
+2. Save the category
+3. In order to demo the rearrangement of products via drag-and-drop, we can't have rules active (for some odd reason), so be sure to turn the rule off after the category is populated.
+(This will collapse the rule interface, but if you re-enable the rule during a demo, the rule is still present and shows well.)

+Once saved, verify the products have been added to the category as shown above.

+*Setting Up Category Permissions*
 In an ideal world, category permissions and staging and preview would work well together.
 In reality (as of 2.3.0), they don't.
 As soon as Category Permissions are enabled, the top navigation disappears from all staging previews.
 This is slated to be fixed in 2.3.1, so we'll include instructions here on how to show a *B2C* example of a custom catalog.
 Our goal here is to only show the Sale category to our VIP customers.

 By default, category permissions are disabled, so we'll start by enabling them.